nanoo-k/ushahidi_map/README.md

 ## Credit
-Learning how to build a choropleth: https://www.mapbox.com/mapbox.js/example/v1.0.0/choropleth/ Learning how to cluster: https://www.mapbox.com/mapbox.js/example/v1.0.0/markercluster-custom-marker-icons/
+- Learning how to build a choropleth: https://www.mapbox.com/mapbox.js/example/v1.0.0/choropleth/
+- Learning how to cluster: https://www.mapbox.com/mapbox.js/example/v1.0.0/markercluster-custom-marker-icons/

-## Novel ways to visualize the data
+## BONUS: Novel ways to visualize the data

 ### Null coordinates
 While checking my code, I noticed that some counties like Marsabit have 12 projects within them but 2 of those projects are missing from the map.
 Looking at this more carefully I found that some of the projects have `null` coordinates but are listed as existing within a specific county.
 (Example: feature with `objectid` of `1312`).
 I'm not sure whether we are simply missing data or if `null` coordinates imply that the project just doesn't have a home base.
 If the project just doesn't have a homebase then we could visualize these by placing differently colored marker at the center of each county to display those projects which have no specific location.
-(Image can be found within repository as `null-coordinates.jpg`).
+(Explanatory image can be found within repository as `/supporting-images/null-coordinates.png`).

+### Visualizing project duration
+Some projects have been around longer than others.
+It is sometimes the case that older projects are more stable and reliable.
+One way to quickly display which projects are stable would be to add a transparency effect to the markers.
+Markers that are more transparent are younger, with solid markers representing stable, old projects.
+We could also adjust the size of the marker for an added effect.
+(Explanatory image can be found within repository as `/supporting-images/project-duration.png`).

 ## Time Estimate